Our checklist for note-taking to level up your meeting summaries

 Our five extra tips for note-taking for meeting summaries

-If you’re writing notes with a view to producing a meeting summary that will be shared with various other members of your company, it’s a good idea to take the following points into consideration.
+If you’re assigned to meeting transcription and writing notes with a view to producing a meeting summary that will be shared with various other members of your company, it’s a good idea to take the following points into consideration.

 - Consider your audience

-It won’t just be you that needs to make sense of your summary; keep in mind the language that you’re using and ensure you are clearly communicating the points you’re making.
+It won’t just be you that needs to make sense of your summary; keep in mind the language that you’re using and ensure you are clearly communicating the points you’re making so that everyone will be on the same page.
 The meeting summary needs to inform colleagues who weren’t in the meeting, to the same level as they would have been if they had attended.

 - Remain objective

 It’s not up to you to determine whether or not to include a piece of information in a meeting summary.
-Just because it might not impact you or your job specifically, doesn’t mean it won’t provide vital insights for someone else.
-Following an objective template like the one above will ensure you capture all relevant details.
+Just because it might not impact you or your job specifically, doesn’t mean it won’t provide key nsights for someone else.
+Following an objective template like the one above will ensure you capture all relevant details in the meeting notes transcription.

 - Make it easy to share

-Its personal preference whether to capture your notes digitally or by hand, but just ensure that when you’ve produced the final summary that it’s shared in a place where all relevant members of your company can access it.
-It might be a Google Doc, a board on Trello, or a shared company drive; you know what will work best for your company, so keep that in mind.
+It’s personal preference whether to capture your notes digitally or by hand, but just ensure that when you’ve produced the final summary that it’s shared in a place where all relevant members of your company can access it.
+It might be stored in Google Docs, a board on Trello, or a shared company drive; you know what will work best for your company, so keep that in mind.
+You can also put meeting recordings, whether they’re voice conversations or videos, in a shared storage for future reference.

 - Keep it concise

 Remember this summary could be referred back to in years to come.
-So when summarising, try and stick to detailing only the key takeaways that are vital to understanding.
+So when summarizing, try and stick to detailing only the key takeaways that are vital to understanding.

-It’s wise to summarise your notes as soon as you can after the meeting has finished.
-That way it’s fresh in your memory and you have a better chance of remembering full context and details surrounding your notes.
+It’s wise to summarize your notes as soon as you can after the meeting has finished.
+That way, it’s fresh in your memory and you have a better chance of making an accurate transcription because you the full context and details surrounding your notes.

 Ensure that the summary and notes are stored somewhere internally as a shared record that everyone can access; tools such as Notion can be a useful place to keep track of meetings and notes.